Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 #### Right now
 - Bugs and small things (there is always bugs and small things...)
-- How to make it easier to control witch buttons is visible on presets/uploads instead of manually changing them on multiple places

 #### Higher priority things to do
 - Feature to change from:
     - a preset to no preset (choiceBox in main window)
     - a playlist to no playlist

-- Create a clone button for presets (set the clone to edit automatically)

 #### Lower priority things to do
 - handling of categories/playlists/image does no longer exist